ORNL-Fusion/xolotl/README.md

 README.txt for Xolotl Plasma Surface Interactions Simulator

 This page provides instructions on how to build Xolotl and its dependencies.
 All the commands were written for a bash shell, if you are using another type of shell you will have to modify the commands accordingly.
-CMake is required to build Xolotl, although instructions for it are not included below.
-We recommend that you download CMake using the package manager on your system.
-On Red Hat-based systems, this is as simple as running "yum install cmake" or "dnf install cmake" as root.
+CMake and MPI are required to build Xolotl, although instructions for them are not included below.
+We recommend that you download them using the package manager on your system.

  You should replace any reference to /home/user to the appropriate prefix for your system.
 All of the packages are also installed to /opt by preference, but you may adjust that prefix as you see fit too.